Audrey-cpu-arch/WDProjSodiumBondocCayabyab/README.md

     on why we love these specific things and their highlights.
 Maybe here you can find put that we may have something in common or we may recommend you something cool!

-V. Outline of Content (Webpages)
+V. Outline of Content (Webpages) <br>
    A. Home Page <br>
-       1. It's code is within the html titled "Q2 PROJECT PROPOSAL  BY  BONDOC AND CAYABAYB.html"
+       1. It's code is within the html titled "Q2 PROJECT PROPOSAL  BY  BONDOC AND CAYABAYB.html" <br>
-       2. It's an introduction to the website
+       2. It's an introduction to the website <br>
-       3. Has a navigation bar
+       3. Has a navigation bar <br>
-   B. Animated Series
+   B. Animated Series <br>
-       1. It's code is within the html titled "animatedseries.html"
+       1. It's code is within the html titled "animatedseries.html" <br>
-       2. Contains information and our own thoughts, feelings, and vews on our favorite animated series
+       2. Contains information and our own thoughts, feelings, and vews on our favorite animated series <br>
-       3. Has a table of contents at the side
+       3. Has a table of contents at the side <br>
-       4. Main content is at the middle
+       4. Main content is at the middle <br>
-   C. Books
+   C. Books <br>
-       1. It's code is within the html titled "books.html"
+       1. It's code is within the html titled "books.html" <br>
-       2. Contains information and our own thoughts, feelings, and vews on our favorite books
+       2. Contains information and our own thoughts, feelings, and vews on our favorite books <br>
-       3. Has a table of contents at the side
+       3. Has a table of contents at the side <br>
        4. Main content is at the middle